History of the B&ECPL

-The mission of the Library has stayed the same and is as vital today as it has been in the past: Connecting our diverse community with library resources that enrich, enlighten and entertain.
-Much has changed over the course of the years, particularly in technology, which now plays a major role in how the library delivers information, materials and even training programs.
-Libraries provide free WiFi access to the Internet.
-There are public computers in all libraries and classes are offered on computer use, software training, online career searches, resume writing and social media, to name a few.
+The mission of the Library has stayed the same and is as vital today as it was in the past: Connecting our diverse community with library resources that enrich, enlighten and entertain.
+Much has changed over the course of the years, particularly in technology, which now plays a major role in how the Library delivers information, materials and training programs.
+All System libraries provide free WiFi access to the Internet and free computer stations for public use.
+Training is regularly offered on computer use, software training, online career searches, resume writing and social media, to name a few.

-The Library System’s website www.BuffaloLib.org offers a portal to many of the Library’s resources including: the complete catalog of materials for borrowing, book, eBook, downloadable music and videos, research databases, subject guides, Common Core and STEM information, homework help, senior service guides, program and event calendars, computer training tutorials, media releases, policies, along with both monthly and annual Library System Operating Budgets, statistics and charts.
+The Library System’s website www.BuffaloLib.org offers an easily navigable gateway to many of the Library’s resources including the complete catalog of materials available for borrowing, downloadable music and videos, research databases, subject guides, Common Core and STEM information, homework help, senior service guides, program and event calendars, computer training tutorials and media releases.
+The website was accessed more than 9.2 million times in 2019.

-We are proud of our legacy, for 180 years, the Buffalo & Erie County Public Library has provided a variety of services and programs for families, children, teens, adults and seniors focusing on available information and resources about literacy, community, culture, and health and wellbeing to meet the ever-changing needs of Erie County’s residents.
-The 37 libraries – including the downtown Central Library, eight City of Buffalo branches and 22 contracting member libraries which operate 28 facilities – reach the County’s 919,866 residents (2013 estimated census figure) by being innovative centers of information, education, culture and entertainment.
-Today, the Buffalo & Erie County Public Library System has more than 2.6 million materials available for borrowing including books, eBooks, DVDs, music and more.
-In 2015, more than 7.1 million items were borrowed and there were 3.1 million library visits system wide.
-There were 751,181 public computer sessions and individual WiFi sessions reached over 242,000.
-Click here to see 2015 statistics.
-The Library has more than 550 community partners and provided free programs to more than 180,000 individuals last year.
-2015 also saw the opening of Central Library’s Launch Pad, the first MakerSpace room dedicated to learning, discovering and creating through new technology and traditional materials.
-The Launch Pad has 3D printers, a recording studio, green screen, 3D books, an audio egg and more.
-Additionally, a rare books exhibition called “Milestones of Science: Books that Shook the World!” featuring more than 30 first edition and rare books went on display in a newly restored Gallery at the Central Library.
+We are proud of our long legacy of providing a variety of services and programs for families, children, teens, adults and seniors focusing on available information and resources about literacy, community, culture, health and wellbeing to meet the ever-changing needs of Erie County’s residents.
+The 37 libraries – including the downtown Central Library, 8 City of Buffalo branches and 22 contracting member libraries that operate 28 facilities – reach the County’s 919,866 residents (2013 estimated census figure) by being innovative centers of information, education, culture and entertainment.
+Today, the Buffalo & Erie County Public Library System has more than 3.2 million materials available for borrowing by over 370,000 library cardholders including books, eBooks, DVDs, music and more.
+In 2019, more than 6.6 million items were borrowed and there were 2.8 million library visits system wide.
+The public took advantage of 520,413 public computer sessions and 598,284 individual WiFi sessions.
+The Library today has more than 1,100 community partners that help connect with a number of underserved area populations including the homeless, veterans, newly arrived refugees and community centers.
+More than 282,000 people attended free programs in our libraries during 2019.